POL.4.0.1 FINANCE (Ratified 29.05.2023)

 1. No student, regardless of age, will be permitted to rent a flat/room/house/apartment or live on their own.

-2. All accommodation queries and pastoral care issues or concerns arising from accommodation arrangements will be referred to the Homestay Counsellor.
+2. All accommodation queries and pastoral care issues or concerns arising from accommodation arrangements will be referred to the Homestay Coordinators.

 3. For each student, the full name, current address, contact phone number, occupation and relationship to student of the residential caregiver will be held.